meredithcook/meredithcook.github.io/_posts/2025-05-27-jesus-storybook-bible-review.md

 ## Review

-In my mind, though it may not be accurage, *The Jesus Storybook Bible* is the OG of storybook Bibles.
+In my mind, though it may not be accurate, *The Jesus Storybook Bible* is the OG of storybook Bibles.
 (In fact, I know it's not the OG because I used storybook Bibles when I was a kid.)
 In my seminary and church circles, long before I had kids of my own, it was the book everyone read with their kids.
 So it was the natural option for us to read with our kids once we started our [family worship](https://www.meredithcook.net/how-we-do-family-worship) routine.

 We read *The Jesus Storybook Bible* for almost four years, and it served our family well.
 Because we read one story each day and started over once we reached the last story, we were able to read through this book just over 7 times in a year (we take a break from the storybooks in December to do Advent Blocks).